-How Do Online Payments via Bank Transfer Work?
+How do online payments via bank transfer work?

 What are Bank Transfers?

-Bank transfers - also referred to as wire transfers - are simply the direct transfer of funds from one bank account into another.
-In the context of this guide, that means a transfer from your customer’s bank account into your business’ bank account.

-Unlike other payment methods covered in this guide, bank transfers do not have any specific setup requirements on your business’ behalf, to begin accepting payments from your customers.
+Bank transfers are simply the direct transfer of funds from a customer’s bank account into a business’ bank account.
+Unlike other payment methods covered in this guide, bank transfers do not have any specific setup requirements on the business’ behalf, to begin accepting payments from customers.

 How do online payments via bank transfer work?